umee-network/docs/docs/additional-info/asset-risk.md

 ### Maximum LTV

-Every asset available on Umee has a maximum LTV rate, representing the maximum amount of the asset a user can borrow relative to the collateral provided.
+Every asset available on UX has a maximum LTV rate, representing the maximum amount of the asset a user can borrow relative to the collateral provided.

-> If UMEE has a maximum LTV of 75% and the price of UMEE is $1.00 then a user who has provided $100 worth of collateral can borrow up to 75 UMEE.
+> If UX has a maximum LTV of 75% and the price of UX is $1.00 then a user who has provided $100 worth of collateral can borrow up to 75 UX.

 :::